How To Improve As Arms Warrior — Dragonflight 10.2

 Although Arms has many free global cooldowns due to a lack of Rage, planning for and ensuring you fill as many global cooldowns as possible during the Colossus Smash debuff is paramount to maximizing Arms Warrior damage.
 When outside of those burst windows, its better to let Rage accrue, and only spend it so long as it will not keep you from casting a follow on Mortal Strike, or else your Deep Wounds uptime can suffer.

-3. Not Knowing How To Sim Yourself
+Knowing How To Sim Yourself

 Even with the most knowledge, it is difficult to assess small statistical changes in gearing, or the mathematical impact of different talent choices on your own; there are simply too many variables involved.
-Using Raidbots to sim your own character is therefore highly recommended to ensure that you're making the most of your options.
+Using Raidbots to sim your own character is therefore highly recommended to ensure that you are making the most of your options.
 Generally speaking, the simulation will be able to tell you the correct gear, talents, and choices to make based on what you have available, rather than the theoretical best stat combination on items you might not yet own.
 This is particularly important due to Warforging promoting high ilevel pieces of gear that you might not otherwise have thought to use because of their poor itemization.

 Along with this, simming is now much more accessible with little need to understand SimulationCraft syntax or manual installation.
 All you will need is the in-game SimulationCraft AddOn and the Raidbots website.
 Below you can find a video on how to sim your own character using the website.

-4. Analyzing Your Own Mistakes
+Analyzing Your Own Mistakes

 When it comes to identifying and improving your mistakes, we strongly recommend the website WoWAnalyzer — it will analyze your logs and give you a report detailing how you did on the problems above and more.

-- 10 Dec.
-2018: Reviewed and up to date for Patch 8.1.
+- 10 Jul.
+2023: Reviewed for Patch 10.1.5.